Life sketches of poets and other writers afford readers a glimpse into the writing process, backgrounding the creativity of each artist.

 Unfortunately, Dederer is correct.
 McKuen's so-called "poetry" puts serious flaws on display.
 Yet, some of his pieces feature better artistic skill than those of certain well-respected poetasters, including but not limited to, Robert Bly and Jorie Graham.

 Here McKuen is claiming that, in fact, he does write poems as well as song lyrics, but his "detriment" comes from critics lumping them together.
-He seems to be saying that his poems are only flawed because critics have lumped them together with his song lyrics.
+He seems to be saying that his poems seem flawed only because critics have lumped them together with his song lyrics.

 But McKuen has caused the confusion himself.
 For example, is his piece "Listen to Warm" a song or a poem?
 He published a collection of "poems" titled Listen to the Warm, yet he also offers the piece as a song on his album by the same title.